secretstartups/handbook/people-group/engagement/index.html.md

 Team Member Engagement is important to the continued success of GitLab making the Engagement Survey an important element within the annual `People Group` calendar.
 Engagement strategies have been shown to reduce attrition; improve productivity and efficiency; further embed the company values and ultimately enhance role satisfaction.

-One of the ways that GitLab tracks team member engagement is through the bi-annual `Team Member Engagement Survey` administered by [CultureAmp](https://www.cultureamp.com/) and facilitated by our team of [People Operations Specialists](https://about.gitlab.com/job-families/people-ops/people-operations/#people-operations-specialist) - this program is comprised of a mid-year pulse survey followed by a more intensive full-spectrum survey rolled out in the last quarter of the GitLab Financial Year.
+Engagement Surveys are administered by [CultureAmp](https://www.cultureamp.com/) and facilitated by our team of [People Operations Specialists](https://about.gitlab.com/job-families/people-ops/people-operations/#people-operations-specialist) as DRIs for the launch and tooling, and our [People Business Partners](/handbook/people-group/#people-business-partner-alignment-to-division) as the DRIs for survey strategy.

 Engagement surveys are geared toward giving team members an opportunity to provide feedback in terms of their experience within GitLab touching on pertinent elements such as `Company Culture`, `Teamwork`, `Management` and `Wellbeing` among others.

 Feedback from the survey in turn allows Leadership within GitLab to gain insight into what is most important to team members, in particular what the business is doing well and what may need future iteration with the intention of improving the underlying team member experience and ensuring healthy levels of attrition are maintained.

 #### Survey Confidentiality
 In an effort to ensure team member confidentiality is upheld, only managers with >5 respondents will be able to view quantitavive results - this is carried across to demographic filtering in teams with population sizes which exceed the minimum too.
+The survey is wholly administered by Culture Amp on a secure external website and the survey data will not be stored on any local computer.
+If you'd like to know more, check out CultureAmp's [FAQ guide](https://support.cultureamp.com/hc/en-us/articles/204529829-Survey-participant-FAQs).

 #### Survey Sections and Factors
 The GitLab Team Member Engagement Survey is comprised of eleven sections each of which is aligned to a specific area of focus otherwise known as a factor.